tarshablackhorn/tarshablackhorn/README.md

 # Hi, I'm [Tarsha] 👋

 I like learning and experimenting with technology.
 I am unconventional in my approach...which means the way I do things isn't wrong...it's just different.
 I allow my creativity to push my drive.
 When it comes to logic...yeah it's needed, and I have it...but logic without creativity results in zero innovation and I aim to innovate.
+Currently learning to build on Base.

 ---